ParhomEsmaeili/DexiNed-Fine-Tuning-and-Evaluation/README.md

     python main_altered.py -train="INSERT_DATASET_NAME" -train="INSERT_CHECKPOINT_PATH" -train="FINE_TUNING_VERSION_NAME"

 Note that the terms inside the quotation marks are just for reference of the order, rather than the exact input command.
-The first input takes the name of the dataset you're training on, e.g. Combined Dataset
+The first input takes the name of the dataset you're training on, e.g. Combined Dataset Placeholder (from the downloaded datasets folder above).
+Second input takes the checkpoint path you're resuming training from, this is typically going to be the pretrained network, e.g. "BIPED/10/10_model.pth" (this is for Linux, Windows uses \\ between each folder).
+The third input takes a string containing the name you want to label the fine tuned network as.

+## Test

+In order to run the training script, you need to run the following:

+    python main_test.py -test="INSERT_DATASET_NAME" -test="REAL_VS_SYNTHETIC_BOOL" -test="MIXED_VS_LONE_BOOL" -test="CHECKPOINT_PATH"

+Note that the terms inside the quotation marks are just for reference of the order, rather than the exact input command.
+The first input takes the name of the dataset you're testing on, e.g. Combined Dataset Example (from "Test Datasets" in the downloaded datasets folder above).
+Second input takes a string which is converted to a boolean in the script, which controls whether the test set is real or synthetic, inputs are "True" or "False".
+Third input takes a string which is converted to a boolean in the script, which controls whether the test set is combined or a lone synthetic test set (for the synthetic datasets).
+The fourth input takes the saved checkpoint you want to run inference with.

+# Running Evaluation pipeline